|Go to verse:|

 In Western cultures, the “evil eye” was a look or glance that meant harm and brought harm.
 Although this use of the “evil eye” may have existed in ancient Judaism, there is no reason to think it is used in Matthew or Luke.
 The Semitic idiom of the “good” or “single” eye being generous, and the “evil eye” being greedy, covetous, and stingy, holds true throughout the Bible.
 The “good eye” of Proverbs 22:9 is generous, and the “evil eye” of Deuteronomy 15:9; 28:54; Proverbs 23:6; 28:22 refers to someone who is greedy and stingy.

-“But if your eye is evil, your whole body will be full of darkness” The “evil eye” is a Semitic idiom for being greedy, stingy and selfish.
+“But if your eye is stingy, your whole body will be full of darkness” The “evil eye” is a Semitic idiom for being greedy, stingy, and selfish.
 In contrast to the “evil eye,” which is greedy, stingy, selfish, the “good eye,” or a “single eye,” is generous.
 This statement of Jesus is a serious warning to people who are stingy and greedy.
 It may be hard for a greedy, selfish person to change, but it can be done, and it will yield great reward.
-[For more on idioms involving the good eye, see commentary on Prov.
-22:9.
-For more on the idiom of the evil eye, see commentary on Prov.
-28:22].(top)

 “two lords.”
 Matthew 6:24 has three difficult phrases, and to properly understand the verse we must understand its vocabulary and customs.
 Jesus told us plainly about what would happen if a person tried to serve two masters.
 One was that the person would love one master, and thus serve that one well, and “hate” the other, and thus not serve that one as well.
 It helps us make sense of the verse when we realize that in the Eastern mindset and vocabulary, “hate,” does not always mean “hate” as we generally use it today, in the sense of extreme hostility or intense dislike.
 Especially when used in contrast to “love,” in the biblical culture (both Hebrew and Greco-Roman) the word “hate” often means “love less.”